MonicaSivashankar/RAG-with-llama-2/README.md

 - transformers
 - accelerate
 - bitsandbytes
-- llama-index-readers-web
 - llama-index-llms-huggingface
 - llama-index-embeddings-huggingface
 - llama-index-program-openai
 - llama-index-agent-openai
+- rouge

 ## Loading Stage

 Documents are loaded from a directory named `data` using SimpleDirectoryReader.
-Diverse set of PDFs were used.

 ## Indexing Stage

-The LLaMA-2 model from HuggingFace is configured with quantization settings to optimize loading efficiency.
+The Llama 2 model from HuggingFace is configured with quantization settings to optimize loading efficiency.
 Authentication is handled via an API token from HuggingFace.

 ## Embedding Model